RealImage/challenge2016/README.md

 1. Must have go installed on the system

-2. Run the below command in this directory before running the program
+2. Run the below command in this directory before running the program to download the required libraries
 ```
 go mod download
 ```